- Practical guide to doing business in Europe

 - Information on taxes, importing and exporting goods and financial support

 Free movement of services - cross-border provision of services

-The basis for the free movement of services is the EU services directive.
-The European Union Services Directive Implementation Act, which has entered into force in Estonia sets forth uniformly that a service provider from an EU member state has the right to provide service on a temporary basis in Estonia without establishing a local enterprise or branch.
+The basis for the free movement of services is the EU services directive 2006/123/EU.
+The General Part of the Economic Activities Code Act, which has entered into force in Estonia sets forth uniformly that a service provider from an EU member state has the right to provide service on a temporary basis in Estonia without establishing a local enterprise or branch.

 There are five ways in which cross-border provision of service may take place:

 - The service provider establishes a new company in the consumer’s country of location;